comrumino/dev-eta/README.md

 # dev-eta
 A python library for common methods which improve development efficiency

+## Installation
+This repository is available as both a github release and on PyPi.

 ## Building
 The `wheel` package is a dependency to create a wheel distribution.
 Create the `.whl` file:
 ```